 Also, just north of the city, is the Canadian Forces Base.
 This is another prime employer, and those who work here may be looking for homes in the northeast or northwest part of the city.

-You’ll also find “bedroom communities” to the west, northeast, and south of the city.
+You’ll also find “bedroom communities” to the west, northeast, and south of the city like Fort Saskatchewan and Leduc.
 These areas tend to have lower property taxes and bigger backyards, and the commute is a convenient one thanks to Anthony Henday Drive.
 It will connect you to anywhere you need to go within the Edmonton area.

 Many people in Edmonton work in the health and education industries, and you’ll find that there are schools and health centres in all parts of the city.

-And of course, there’s also the Trans Mountain and KeyStone XL Pipeline projects underway, which will allow delivery of Alberta energy to global market igniting the Edmonton economy.
+And of course, there’s also the Trans Mountain Pipeline project underway, which will soon allow delivery of Alberta energy to global market igniting the Edmonton economy.

 Variety of Investing Options